Fletcher Bowron: Mayor

 He served during the era of World War II, most notably supporting the removal of Japanese Americans from California and their subsequent Internment.
 In January 1942 Bowron began to call for relocating Japanese Americans away from the coast and putting them to work in farm camps.
 He forced all Japanese American employees of the City of Los Angeles to take a leave of absence and circulated propaganda targeted at people of Japanese descent.
 By February he was pushing for internment on his radio show, quoted on Abraham Lincoln's birthday in support of the camps: "There isn't a shadow of a doubt but that Lincoln, the mild-mannered man whose memory we regard with almost saint-like reverence, would make short work of rounding up the Japanese and putting them where they could do no harm."
 He continued by talking about "the people born on American soil who have secret loyalty to the Japanese Emperor."
 Bowron also attempted to pass a constitutional amendment under which American-born Japanese would be stripped of their citizen rights if they held dual U.S.-Japanese citizenship or if their parents were ineligible for U.S. citizenship.
 He additionally proposed allowing the government to ignore portions of the Selective Service Act and call Japanese Americans, including women and those whose age or physical status would otherwise exempt them, into non-combat military service if the war required it.

+In 1948, Bowron served as president of the National League of Cities.

 Later life

 He lost re-election in 1953 after having survived a number of recall attempts, with his defeat attributed partly to the loss of his liberal backing as a result of McCarthyism.
 In 1956, he once again ran for superior court judge, defeating Joseph L. Call in the November election.
-Serving one six-year term, he retired from political office in 1962, but remained active in city activities.
+Serving one six-year term, he retired in 1962, but remained active in city activities.